htammen/cap-mtx-ext-sample/README.md

 To run the app on BTP you just have to create a subaccount and create a subscription for the app **Basic CAP app (multitenancy) - app1**.

-The tenant route for your subaccount tenant should have been created automatically during the subscription process.
-If it is not available please create it in your provider subaccount manually.
+~~The tenant route for your subaccount tenant should have been created automatically during the subscription process.
+If it is not available please create it in your provider subaccount manually.~~

+##### Create a route
+- In BTP cockpit goto the subaccount you just created and note the subdomain.
+- Goto the space in your provider subaccount
+- Create a new route there
+  - domain: select the domain.
+It's something like cfapps.eu20.hana.ondemand.com
+  - hostname: name it `<subdomain of tenant>.dev-app1`

 ##### Assign role collections to users